raganwald/raganwald.github.com/_posts/2015-06-26-decorators-in-es7.md

 Decorators have not been formally approved, however there are various implementations available for transpiling decorator syntax to ES5 syntax.
 The examples in this post were evaluated with [Babel](http://babeljs.io).

-If you prefer syntactic sugar that gives the appearance of a declarative construct, combining a `mixin` function with ES&'s class decorators does the trick.
+If you prefer syntactic sugar that gives the appearance of a declarative construct, combining a `mixin` function with ES7's class decorators does the trick.

 ---